Building a Reflow Oven

 I noticed a limited availability of well-functioning reflow ovens for home soldering.
 These ovens often lack essential features, such as the ability to save multiple solder profiles for various types of solder paste.
 This sparked the idea of creating an open-source, easy-to-build oven.

-For the reflow oven you need obvousliy multiple hardware to be used for the build.
-It is also for advantagous to have an soldering iron and other tools to help for the build.
+For the reflow oven you need obviously multiple hardware components for the build.
+It is also advantageous to have a soldering iron and other tools.

 There is the list of the BOM of the used components.